Fraser Elliott: Career and other activities

 He founded the law firm of Stikeman Elliott, specializing in tax and corporate law, with H. Heward Stikeman in 1952 in Montreal.
 Stikeman Elliott became and remains one of the largest and most successful law firms in Canada.
 In 1976, Elliott moved permanently to Toronto to head the Toronto office.
 Fraser convinced the former premier of Ontario, John Robarts, to join the law firm's small Toronto office instead of joining one of several major firms that were wooing him.

 He was once chairman of the board, the largest shareholder, and had been a director since 1951 of CAE Industries Ltd. He also served on the boards of Canadian Imperial Bank of Commerce, Lafarge Corp., Montreal Shipping Inc. and Standard Broadcasting.

 In 1949, Elliott wrote the Quebec Corporation Manual.
 He was co-editor of Doing Business in Canada.
 He was a former member of the Economic Council of Canada.

 He was president of the Art Gallery of Ontario (AGO) and served on the boards of directors of the Toronto Symphony Orchestra and the Canadian Opera Company.
 He was Chairman Emeritus of the Toronto General and Western Hospital Foundation.
-Elliot was chairman of the Canadian Cultural Property Export Review Board, which spent money to keep Canadian artworks in Canada, repatriate Canadian artworks and artifacts, and encourage donations of Canadian artworks through tax avoidance.
+Elliott was chairman of the Canadian Cultural Property Export Review Board, which spent money to keep Canadian artworks in Canada, repatriate Canadian artworks and artifacts, and encourage donations of Canadian artworks through tax avoidance.
 In 1980, he was made a Member of the Order of Canada.